carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl9.rst

 Properties of the LLVM IR
 =========================

-We have a couple common questions about code in the LLVM IR form - lets just get these out of the way right now, shall we?
+We have a couple of common questions about code in the LLVM IR form - let's just get these out of the way right now, shall we?

 Target Independence
 -------------------